Our Enhanced Safety Protocols for COVID-19

 We’ve thoroughly reviewed our health and safety protocols and increased them in light of COVID-19.
 Our enhanced protocols are in line with guidance from the World Health Organization and requirements from local authorities.
 These include:

-- From September 2022, some destinations, airlines or projects may require volunteers to provide a negative lateral flow or (PCR) test for COVID-19.
+- Some destinations, airlines or projects may require volunteers to provide a negative lateral flow or (PCR) test for COVID-19.

 - This may also require you to take certification with you on the flight.